pkuzan/aws-basics/lab/aws-basics.md

 ##### Get Name of CodeDeploy Application
 * In the AWS Console, select Services, Service Catalog
 * Select Provisioned products list
-* Click on your CodeDeploy, it will be named ${your-sid}-code-deploy
+* Click on your CodeDeploy, it will be named ${your-username}-code-deploy
 * Scroll down and find the Outputs section.
 * Make a note of the value of the key named Application.